 " Puppy Plus"

-Shot Record - (Detailing date and type of shots before heading home) Puppies must be 10 weeks old before they are ready to be picked up.
+Shot Record - (Provides detailing date and type of shots before heading home) Puppies must be 10 weeks old before they are ready to be "picked up".
 If shipping, 12 weeks of age depending on weight, size, destination and time of the year.
+Again, no exceptions.

-Puppy Care Package - (Can Includes items such as bed, food, various toys and goodies, plus!!
+Puppy Care Package - (Will include multiple items such as bed, food, various toys and surprise goodies, plus!!
 Over a $50 value.)

 Breeder reserves the right to refuse any sale she/he feels would not be in the best interest of the puppy.